MikeWilsonSTL/youtube-to-rss/README.md

 Once you hit enter, follow the prompts and you'll be prompted to download a file called `subscriptions.opml`

-This is the file that contains all of your YouTube/Invidious subscription data.
+This is the file that contains all of your YouTube or Invidious subscription data.
 You can take this file and import it into your RSS reader of choice.

 It *should* work with most RSS readers but I've only tested it on a few myself.